pbek/QOwnNotes/webpage/src/installation/windows.md

 stored in your `QOwnNotes` folder.

 ::: tip
-You don't need the portable node if you just don't have Administration permissions to your computer.
+You don't need the portable mode if you just don't have Administration permissions to your computer.
 QOwnNotes doesn't need to be installed!
 :::